rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message:

-Internally, the MVS uses pd.DataFrames to set up the energy system model.
+Internally, the MVS uses dictionaries (`dict`) in combination with pandas (`pd.DataFrame`) to set up the energy system model.
 However, for data exchange with the end-user the input files, ie. the csv or json file is essential.
-As the end user will use the MVS though the EPA, the data format that the MVS uses becomes irrelevant.
-It was decided to use a json file as an exchange medium between the EPA and the MVS.

-:ToDo: None
+To be able to use all features of the MVS, the user should consider the terminal-based MVS with csv input files.
+For a more comfortable and interactive usage, the end user can use the MVS though the user interface of the Energy Planning Application (EPA).
+Here, the data format becomes irrelevant for the user.

 NF-MVS-02 - MVS post-processing tools for LES optimization model output/results
 ###############################################################################